AlephEleven/Tensorflow-Image-Class-ASAP/README.md

 # 3) Installing PyCharm:

-#### a) In order you install PyCharm you will need to download it from the Jetbrains website: (https://www.jetbrains.com/pycharm/download/#section=windows)
+#### a) In order to install PyCharm you will need to download it from the Jetbrains website: (https://www.jetbrains.com/pycharm/download/#section=windows)

 #### For the sake of the tutorial, the Community edition is whats needed.
 Make sure that the "Released" on the download page says at least January 2019, or higher